tiagoafpereira/Vue2Vite-Presentation/markdown.md

 ---
 ## Nah, I'm done here!

-* Hope you had a reasonable time
+* Hope you had a good time 😴
 * Learning from someone else's mistakes is good
 * But learning from your own is even better 🤓